Xetera/notes/notes/american_gov/chapter4.md

 **War Powers Act of 1973** 60 days after the US troops have been deployed anywhere in the world, the congress can call them back. *this has never been used*

-**Establishmend of a Congressional Budget Office for each house** to investigate the budget allocated by the president.
+**Establishment of a Congressional Budget Office for each house** to investigate the budget allocated by the president.

 ### Discussion Questions
-Trace the route of a bill through congress name all the points wheere a bill could die.
+Trace the route of a bill through congress name all the points where a bill could die.

-What are the different types of committes in Congress?
+What are the different types of committees in Congress?
 What are the most powerful types of committees?
 How are committee assignments determined?
 What functions do committees perform?

 What are some of the criticisms of Congress?
 How has congress sought to improve itself?

 What are all of the differences between the House and the Senate?
 Discuss the leadership...